AhmdLx/Dashboard_for_the_Minnesota_Department_of_Transportation/README.md

 ## Project Summary
-This project entails the development of a comprehensive dashboard solution for the Minnesota Department of Transportation, aimed at monitoring traffic patterns and supporting infrastructure decisions which is a component of my [Google Business Intelligence Certificate](https://coursera.org/share/c4f4857aeaf61150279d9e74d63276fa).
-The primary objectives of the dashboard include analyzing traffic volume throughout the year, assessing traffic patterns under different weather conditions, and evaluating traffic trends during holidays.
+On this project i was tasked with developing a dashboard for the Minnesota Department of Transportation to help monitor traffic patterns and support infrastructure decisions which is a component of my [Google Business Intelligence Certificate](https://coursera.org/share/c4f4857aeaf61150279d9e74d63276fa).
+#### The department's goals: included analyzing traffic volume throughout the year, in different weather conditions, and during holidays.

 ## Key Features
 #### Interactive Visualizations: